affilicious/affilicious/readme.txt

 1. Upload the `affilicious` folder to the `/wp-content/plugins/` directory
 1. Activate the Affilicious plugin through the 'Plugins' menu in WordPress
 1. You're done!

+== Frequently Asked Questions ==

+= Where can I find the documentation? =

+The full documentation for Affilicious and all themes and plugin can be found at [here](https://affilicioustheme.zendesk.com/hc/de).

+= Is there any free theme available? =

+Yes, you can start with our free [Affilivice Theme](https://affilicioustheme.de/downloads/affilivice/?utm_campaign=affilivice&utm_source=wordpress&utm_medium=faq&utm_content=faq-free-theme-available) which belongs to our starter packet.

+= Does Affilicious work with my existing theme? =

+Affilicious contains a feature called "Universal Mode" which allows you to run it on every Wordpress theme.

+= What is the starter packet? =

+The starter packet just bundles the free Affilicious plugin and Affilivice theme into a downloadable ZIP file.

+= Can I import existing products from Amazon, eBay and co.? =

+No problem!
+The Amazon importer is already included in Affilicious.
+Other importers can be found as [addons](https://affilicioustheme.de/downloads/category/erweiterungen/?utm_campaign=addons&utm_source=wordpress&utm_medium=faq&utm_content=faq-import-existing-products) in our store.

+= Do my products automatically stay up to date? =

+Affilicious has a build-in updater which checks and applies product updates.
+You can choose the updates to recur once hourly, twice daily or daily.

+= Where can I get support? =

+If you want to get support, check out this [page](https://affilicioustheme.de/support?utm_campaign=support&utm_source=wordpress&utm_medium=faq&utm_content=faq-get-support).

 == Screenshots ==
 1. This is the general Affilicious meta box.
 You can choose between simple products and complex products with variants.